What is Pollution Liability Insurance?

 - Roofers: Roofers handle tar and other pollutants.

-While this is just a small list of small businesses that could potentially need coverage, think about the nature of your business.
+While this is just a small list of small businesses that could potentially need coverage, think about your business operations.
 Do you use hazardous chemicals?
 Do you remediate asbestos from homes?
 Can pollution or hazardous chemicals be exposed during your work?
-If the answer is yes, consider getting the proper insurance coverage to protect your business.
+If the answer is yes, consider getting the proper pollution coverage to protect your business.

 What Does Pollution Liability Insurance Cover?

-A pollution liability policy provides coverage for the contractor/business, the environment, your suppliers, and your customers.
+Pollution liability policies cover the contractor/business, the environment, your suppliers, and your customers.

-- Clean-up: Most pollution policies cover a certain amount of the cost to clean up pollutants and hazardous waste contamination.
+- Cleanup Costs: Most pollution policies cover a certain amount of environmental clean-up projects and hazardous waste contamination.
 Be sure to find out how much you’re responsible for when choosing a policy.

-- Legal Defense: Pollution insurance policy companies will provide a legal defense with a specialization in the field.
-Your policy will cover the cost of your legal defense and settlements.
+- Legal Defense: Your insurance company will provide you with a lawyer who specializes in the field.
+Your policy will cover the cost of legal fees, defense costs, and settlements.

-- Operations: You will want to make sure you have coverage for oversights or accidents during business.
+- Completed Operations: You will want to make sure you have coverage for oversights or accidents that happen during business hours.
 You can choose catastrophic or non-catastrophic coverage.

 - Property transfer: This endorsement covers previously polluted or contaminated properties that you have purchased, including clean-up.

-The policy also provides coverage for medical costs due to bodily injury, property damage costs, etc.
+The policy also provides coverage for medical costs from injury, property damage, personal injury, etc.

 Talk with an experienced agent about which policy fits your business best:

-- Premises Pollution Liability: Premises liability addresses 1st party losses due to pollution i.e. the property you own or rent.
+- Premises Pollution: Premises liability addresses 1st party losses due to pollution i.e. the property you own or rent.